microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraEnvironment.md

 ```

 ## DESCRIPTION

-When you use Connect-AzureAD or Connect-Entra, you can choose to target other environments.
-By default, Connect-AzureAD/Connect-Entra targets the global public cloud.
+When you use Connect-Entra, you can choose to target other environments.
+By default, Connect-Entra targets the global public cloud.

 ## EXAMPLES

 ### Example 1: Get a list of public cloud environments

 ```powershell
 PS C:\>Get-EntraEnvironment
 ```